Hyperparameter Optimization in Machine Learning: Population-Based Training (PBT)

-In PBT, generations correspond to stages of the learning algorithm.
-At each generation $t\in [T]$ the weights are updated as follows
+Generations in PBT correspond to stages of the learning algorithm.
+At each generation $t\in [T]$ the weights are updated as follows:

-Then, evolutionary transformations are applied to both parameters and hyperparameters before proceeding to the subsequent learning stage, on the basis of a fitness function $\valmetric$ (e.g. a validation error) evaluated on the current model weights.
-Suppose we sort individuals in ascending order so that $\valmetric(\tilde{\theta}_t^{1}) \leq \valmetric(\tilde{\theta}_t^{2}) \leq \dots \leq \valmetric(\tilde{\theta}_t^N)$. \citet{jaderberg2017population} propose two type of operations: \begin{itemize} \item \textit{exploit}, a selection strategy that involves copying the parameters and hyperparameters of better performing individuals onto worst performing ones; for instance, one may set $(\theta^N_t, \lambda^N_t) = (\tilde{\theta}^1_t, \lambda^1_{t-1})$. \citet{jaderberg2017population} suggest to replaces the worst-performing 20\% with individuals randomly drawn from the best-performing 20\%; \item \textit{explore}, a mutation transformation that brings over the parameter form the last learning stage, but either resamples the hyperparamter from the starting distribution, or perturbs them, e.g. setting $(\theta_t^j, \lambda_t^j) = (\tilde{\theta}_t^j, \lambda_{t-1}^j + \varepsilon)$ for a suitable perturbation $\varepsilon$. \end{itemize} PBT further uses elitism, leaving the top performing individuals unchanged; that is, setting for some $M\in[N]$, $(\theta_t^i, \lambda_t^i) = (\tilde{\theta}_t^i, \lambda_{t-1}^i)$ for $i\in[M]$.
+Then, evolutionary transformations are applied to both parameters and hyperparameters before proceeding to the subsequent learning stage, on the basis of a fitness function $\valmetric: \mathcal{H} \to \RSet$ (e.g. a validation error, cf. Section~\ref{sec:the_HPO_problem}) evaluated on the current model weights. \footnote{Note that here we cannot explicitly refer to the response function $f$, as hyperparameters may change throughout iterations; see also the discussion on hyperparamter schedules in Section \ref{sec:online-hpo}.} Suppose we sort individuals in ascending order so that $\valmetric(\tilde{\theta}_t^{1}) \leq \valmetric(\tilde{\theta}_t^{2}) \leq \dots \leq \valmetric(\tilde{\theta}_t^N)$. \citet{jaderberg2017population} propose two types of operations: \begin{itemize} \item \textit{Exploit}: a selection strategy that involves copying the parameters and hyperparameters of better performing individuals onto worst performing ones; for instance, one may set $(\theta^N_t, \lambda^N_t) = (\tilde{\theta}^1_t, \lambda^1_{t-1})$. \citet{jaderberg2017population} suggest to replace the worst-performing 20\% with individuals randomly drawn from the best-performing 20\%; \item \textit{Explore}: a mutation transformation that brings over the parameter form the last learning stage, but either resamples the hyperparamters from the starting distribution, or perturbs them, e.g. by setting $(\theta_t^j, \lambda_t^j) = (\tilde{\theta}_t^j, \lambda_{t-1}^j + \varepsilon)$ for a perturbation $\varepsilon$ such that $\lambda_{t-1}^j + \varepsilon \in \Lambda$. \end{itemize} PBT further uses elitism, leaving the top performing individuals unchanged; that is, setting for some $M\in[N]$, $(\theta_t^i, \lambda_t^i) = (\tilde{\theta}_t^i, \lambda_{t-1}^i)$ for $i\in[M]$.
 Figure \ref{fig:pbt} present a visualization of a phylogenetic tree of game-playing policy functions for Atari games.
 The performance metric is the expected episodic reward, and the models deep neural networks trained using the Feudal Networks (FuN) framework \citep{vezhnevets2017feudal}.

-\citet{tao2020learning} combine PBT with gradient-based optimization of the hyperparameters, which we will discuss in the next chapter.
+\citet{tao2020learning} combine PBT with gradient-based optimization of the hyperparameters.
+The authors propose an ``hyperparameter mutation'' algorithm that learns a dynamic trade-off between local search via gradient-based hyperparameter optimization and global exploration via PBT.
+We discussed gradient-based HPO methods in the next chapter.